tawnyalee/C769-ROM3/_sources/task2_ROM3.md

 ### I've completed task 2.
 Should I send it to my course instructor for review?

-If you have specific questions or concerns -yes.
-However, in most cases, it's best just to submit.
-What suffices as “sufficient detail” is highly subjective.
+If you have specific questions or concerns, then yes.
+However, in most cases, it's best to submit.
+What suffices as "sufficient detail" is highly subjective.
 We can always tell you to add more, but if you've done your best to fulfill the requirements, submit it and let them tell you which (if any) parts need to be rewritten.
 At best, it passes; at worst, we address the issues cited by the evaluator -and then it passes.
 Responding to the more narrow focus of the evaluator's comments is generally easier than overworking the entire project.

 You have *unlimited* submissions but limited time.
-And, typically this is the best and most efficient approach.
+Typically, this is the best and most efficient approach.

 ### I see some suggestions about writing lengths.
-Is there a requried number of pages?
+Is there a required number of pages?

 No. Those are just suggestions.
-The individual evaluator determines what qualifies as "sufficient detail" and this judgement will vary depending on your project and writing style.
-If you feel you've met the requirements, simply move on to the next section.
+The individual evaluator determines what qualifies as "sufficient detail," and this judgment will vary depending on your project and writing style.
+If you feel the requirements are met, move on to the next section.
 Upon submission, it will pass, or they will request more details.

 ### How many submission attempts do I have?

 You have unlimited submissions (as with all WGU performance assessments).
 Furthermore, a project requiring multiple submissions is not precluded from being given an excellence award.
-However, do attempt to fully meet *each* requirement as submissions falling significantly short of the minimum requirements may be *locked* from further submissions without instructor approval.
+However, do attempt to fully meet *each* requirement, as submissions falling significantly short of the minimum requirements may be *locked* from further submissions without instructor approval.
 Moreover, such submissions do not receive meaningful evaluator comments.

 ### I can't find sources for section B, *Other Works*.
 What can I do?

-You are likely over interpreting what's required.
+You are likely overinterpreting what's required.
 Rarely are submissions sent back because cited works are unsuitable.
-You can use any citable work created by a professional which can be *related* to your project -it does not need to align with your project entirely.
+You can use any citable work created by a professional that can be *related* to your project -it does not need to align with your project entirely.
 For example, a cloud migration project might include articles about AWS, security advantages, cost advantages, etc.

 ### My task was returned for "In-text citations could not be found..."

 **My task two was returned for *sources* stating:**
-> "In-text citations could not be found for portions of the task that have been quoted or paraphrased... " **What does this comment mean?**
+> "In-text citations could not be found for portions of the task that have been quoted or paraphrased..."
+**What does this comment mean?**

 This comment indicates they could not find a matching in-text citation for every source on your reference list.
 Check that each reference has a match following an approved writing style, e.g., (Author, year), and remove any references without matches.
 Use a [referencing tool](resources:general:grammar:sources) to create, manage references, and avoid such errors.
 Follow the in-text citations and the reference page format of the [tasks 2 and 3 examples](resources:examples).

 ### What if I start writing task 2 and want to change things?
 Do I need to resubmit task 1?

 No. Minor changes from task 1 to task 2 are expected and allowed *without updating the approval form*.
 Evaluators will not rigorously compare Tasks 1 and 2.
 Task 2 is where the majority of your work will be, and even with complete topic changes, you might at most need to revise the approval form (if at all).
-So never let Task 1 dictate what you do in Task 2.
-However, deviating significantly from what was approved could put you at risk of completing a project unable to meet the requirements.
-So while small changes do not need review, substantial changes should be discussed with your assigned course instructor.
+So, never let Task 1 dictate what you do in Task 2.
+However, deviating significantly from what was approved could put you at risk of completing a project that cannot meet the requirements.
+So, while minor changes do not need review, discuss significant changes with your assigned course instructor.

 ### Are the appendices required?